JonasLoos/trainplot/README.md

 <img src="https://github.com/JonasLoos/trainplot/assets/33965649/599314e2-d1c1-4044-a915-6316722a2324" width="600">

-When using a Trainplot object, you can also put the plot into a separate cell than the training loop ([example notebook](examples/separate-output-example.ipynb))

 ---

+More:
+* When using a Trainplot object, you can also put the plot into a separate cell than the training loop ([example notebook](examples/separate-output-example.ipynb))
-There is also support for [threading](examples/threading-example.ipynb) to improve runtime performance by parallelization.
+* There is also support for [threading](examples/threading-example.ipynb) to improve runtime performance by parallelization.